curiousest/curiousest.github.io/_drafts/tabum/1-3-1-department-of-life.md

 ### Parable of the new dimension

-The older man was halfway through the story now,
+The older man was halfway through the story by the time Dan had recovered and started listening,

 > "-and the microbe floated in a pool, absorbing the nutrients that collided with it.
 One day, it spontaneously expanded in some direction, and stuck itself to something a bit further away.
 That propelled itself into more nutrients and greater chances of survival.
 The descendants of that cell evolved to move around more and more, learning to navigate 3D space.
 They were the first living things on Earth to discover, experience, and make use of 3D space."

 "And that's the story.
 What's the message hidden in there?
 Any guesses?
 Yes-" He pointed at the nearest raised hand.
-It was one of the three that knew the story.
 "It's instructions on how to explore new dimensions.
 You have to randomly move around in the new dimensions until you run into something.
 And there's something about, like uh, an engine and... a sensor?"

 The old man picked up more excitement,